Jody7/JavaSteganographyStuff/README.md

 # JavaSteganographyStuff

-some random stego stuff i did while bored in like 30 mins
+Some random stego stuff I did while bored, in like 30 mins.

-hides text in bitmap and (attempts) to put in jargon bytes to confuse the reader. uses fix byte skipping, could use dynamic to make it more secure and stuff
+Hides text in Bitmap's and (attempts) to put in jargon bytes to confuse attempts to reverse it.
+Uses fix byte skipping, could use dynamic skipping or somthing like that to make it more secure and stuff.
+Take and learn or somthing.
+Highly inefficent code that I made as a speed-coding test for myself.